April 28, 2026

 April 23, 2026

 Who's the meanest woman in town?
 The mother-in-law (Han Eun-jin) in Choi Eun-hie's The Girl Raised as a Future Daughter-in-Law is surely a frontrunner.
 Category: Shrew.
 She's what an overly generous contemporary might categorize as a Conservative, an overbearing woman who's constantly complaining, arguing, demanding, and, insisting that her son's bride-to-be (Choi Eun-hie) submit to their future household per tradition.
-And just how mean is nasty woman?
+And just how mean is this nasty woman?
 Well, when the fiancee-in-waiting gets sick, new mom banishes her from home and hearth.
 Marriage prospects, be damned.

 Lucky for our rejected woman, all the townsmen are relatively kind.
 Did I mention this film is a fantasy?
 Her working class ex (Park Nou-sik) seeks to buy her out of servitude.
-The clownish servant (Seo Young-choon) meow like a cat to give her a helpful distraction.
+The clownish servant (Seo Young-choon) will meow like a cat to give her a helpful distraction.
 Her goofy father-in-law (Kim Hee-kap) hires a blind fortuneteller to speak on her behalf.
 And her betrothed (Jang Won-bae), a boy young enough to be her child, eventually defies the mean mother.
 Will these collective efforts shift dynamics quickly enough?
 After all, the prospective groom has yet to hit puberty so this arranged marriage may leave him with a new wife (nee former babysitter) about to enter menopause.

 April 20, 2026